deric/puppet-barman/REFERENCE.md

                        Value must be greater than or equal to the server minimum redundancy level (if not is is assigned to that value and a warning is generated).
+Connection string for Barman to connect to the primary Postgres server during
+                       a standby backup.
+Default: undef (disabled).
 Can only be set to auto (retention policies are
                             automatically enforced by the barman cron command) Incremental backup is a kind of full periodic backup which